 Tests may include:

-There is no treatment that stops cartilage loss or repairs damaged cartilage.
+There is no treatment that stops cartilage loss or repairs damaged cartilage or bones of the joint.
+When cartilage wears away, bone on bone friction causes also pain and inflammation.
 The goal of treatment is to reduce joint pain and inflammation, and to improve joint function.

 Glucosamine and chondroitin are two commonly used supplements.
 But, research has shown that these are not beneficial for most people with osteoarthritis.
 Talk with your doctor before taking any herbs or supplements.Alternative Treatments